DATA-BACKED GUIDE · UPDATED JULY 2026

 Is dry-hire cheaper than a wedding package?

 It can be, but not always.
 Dry-hire looks cheaper on the headline because you only pay for the space, then you add catering, bar, hire and staff on top.
-Price the whole day both ways before you decide.
+Price the whole day both ways before you decide, and remember that a package venue has already negotiated its catering and bar rates, which sometimes beats what you would pay booking each supplier separately.

 Why are Saturday weddings so much more expensive?

 Saturdays in summer are the most requested dates of the year, so venues charge what the demand allows.
-Move to a Friday, Sunday or a weekday and the same venue often drops its rate noticeably.
+Move to a Friday, Sunday or a weekday and the same venue often drops its rate noticeably, because it is filling a date that would otherwise sit empty.

 What is a minimum spend?